Skip to content

 Once your files have been uploaded and processed, they appear in your sample list.
 This page covers how to view, organize, and manage your samples.

-• Sample name: The file name or a custom name you have assigned.
+• Sample name: The file name or a custom name you assigned.

 • Row count: The number of data rows (variants or records) in the sample.